pphuth/openSYDE/README.md

 Target platform for the openSYDE tools is Windows.

 This branch adds basic support for Linux platforms.
-Currently the opensyde_tool can be built for Windows and Linux.
+Currently the opensyde_tool and the opensyde_syde_coder_c can be built for Windows and Linux.

-*Linux platform support is pretty experimental and untested...*
+**Linux platform support is pretty experimental and untested...**

+### Preparations (on Ubuntu 18.04)

+* sudo apt-get install git make g++ qt5-default libqt5charts5-dev libqt5svg5-dev libzip-dev

 ### Building the openSYDE tool